pvergiliusmaro/on-the-radar/README.md

 ⠀
 ## Status
 This is a working personal tool I built for my own job search and am open sourcing in case it's useful to others.
-It's not a polished product — there are rough edges, and I'm not providing support.
+It's not a polished product—there are rough edges, and I'm not providing support.
 Fork it, adapt it, make it yours.

 **Known limitations:**
 * Chrome only (no Arc, Brave, Firefox)
 * Perplexity Tasks requires a Pro subscription ($20/month)
-* There are still a number of manual steps-I started down the path of full automation but realized it was overkill.
-A little tab-switching and copy-pasting is an acceptable tradeoff.
+* There are still a number of manual steps.
+I wanted this to run on Pro accounts rather than API calls, which meant accepting a little tab-switching and copy-pasting in exchange for lower complexity and cost.

 *Built May 2026*